Zeedart/Final-Year-Website-Project/README.md

 # 📘 Final Year Website Project
+## Warning
+Theres an error for the news section because my subscription ended.

 ## 📌 Overview
 This project is my **Final Year University Website System**, built to manage student and subject data while allowing students to check their marks and academic progress.
 It integrates both **Frontend (React)** and **Backend (Node.js/SQL)**, following a clean separation of concerns and real-world software engineering practices.